NAIDOC Awards

 The NAIDOC Awards are annual Australian awards conferred on Australian Aboriginal and Torres Strait Islander individuals during the national celebration of the history, culture and achievements of Australian Aboriginal and Torres Strait Islander peoples known as NAIDOC Week.
-(The name is derived from National Aborigines and Islanders Day Observance Committee.)
+The name is derived from the National Aborigines and Islanders Day Observance Committee.

 The committee

 The awards are named after the committee that was originally responsible for organising the national activities to mark NAIDOC Week, the National Aborigines and Islanders Day Observance Committee.
 Each year, a different city hosts the National NAIDOC Awards Ceremony.
 The host city, National NAIDOC Poster Competition and the NAIDOC Awards recipients are selected by the National NAIDOC Committee.
 The awards are presented at the annual NAIDOC Awards Ceremony and Ball.

 Categories

 The names of the categories have varied over time.
 In 1985 Awards for Aboriginal of the Year, and for Aboriginal young people aged 12 to 25 were introduced.